We may earn money or products from the companies mentioned in this post.

 - Find an indoor pool and go for a swim.

-- Ssay ‘no’ to outside commitments that don’t bring added value to your happiness.
+- Say ‘no’ to outside commitments that don’t bring added value to your happiness.

 - Declutter a room or an area in your living space.
 You’d be surprised at how some people feel more relaxed after cleaning up the clutter!
 If you need guidance, read Ruth Soukup’s ‘Unstuffed.’

-As a mom, you owe it to yourself and to your family to claim some ‘me’ time and devote it to self-care.
+Reclaim your ‘me’ time and devote it to self-care.
 What are your favorite self-care rituals?

-- I’d love to hear in the comments below or please drop by my Facebook page to comment!
+- I’d love to hear in the comments below or stop by on Instagram @allthingsrelax.